weaviate/weaviate-io/developers/weaviate/search/generative.md

 ## Run a single prompt search

-Single prompt search returns a generated response for each object in the query results.
+Single prompt search returns a generated response for each object in the query results.<br/>
 Specify the object `properties` to use in the prompt.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">